shreeyasharma1804/notes/kubernetes/Volumes.md

 Each PV is associated with a reclaim policy that decides what happens to the PV if the PVC is deleted

 - Reclaim: The PV is deleted if the PVC is deleted
 - Retain: After the PVC is deleted, the PV goes to the Released State.
-The claimRef still points to the deleted PVC and removing it makes the PV in the Available state again which can be bound to another PVC
+The claimRef still points to the deleted PVC and removing it makes the PV in the Available state again which can be bound to another PVC.
+The claimRef is removed throug patching

 #### Static provisioning